· · AI

 The job is to condense the SharePoint root CLAUDE.md to about five hundred words covering firm overview, AI policy summary, where to find more, and voice.
 Paste into the field.
 Save.
 Within an hour, every conversation across the org gets it injected silently.
 No user can disable it.

-Cowork inherits Organization Instructions where set.
-So track three covers Claude on the web AND most of Cowork in one move.
+Organization Instructions apply to every Claude product, so where an Owner has set them they reach Cowork as well.
+Track three covers Claude on the web AND most of Cowork in one move.

 The catch is that this is text, not a file the user can inspect.
 Owners see it in admin.
 Users see only the effect.
 Refresh on a quarterly cadence as the SharePoint root changes, or whenever firm facts shift materially.